ssbc/ssb-meta-feeds-spec/README.md

 ### Sub feeds

 Similar to claims it would be possible to create sub feeds that would only contain certain messages.
-This might be useful for specific apps or other use cases.
-Another use case for this would be curated content, where specific messages are picked out that might be of particular interesting to a certain application or specific people.
+This might be useful for specific apps.
+Another use case for this would be curated content, where specific messages are picked out that might be of particular interest to a certain application or specific people, or say messages within the last year.

 ### Ephemeral feeds